ShahedSabab/Earth-Quake-Prediction-Dashboard/README.md

 For interactive visualizations visit the following link: https://public.tableau.com/profile/shahed.anzarus.sabab#!/vizhome/EarthQuakePrediction/Dashboard1

-The objective is to report prediction of the earth quake from the historical data.
-A machine learning model is trained with historical data of the world related to earth quakes from 1965-2016.
-The data includes geographical location and magnitude of the earth quakes (23.5k samples).
-The model predicts earth quake magnitude for the year of 2017.
+The objective is to report the prediction of the earthquake from the historical data.
+A machine learning model is trained with historical data of the world related to earthquakes from 1965-2016.
+The data includes geographical location and magnitude of the earthquakes (23.5k samples).
+The model predicts earthquake magnitude for the year of 2017.
 Finally, a dashboard is created to visualize the prediction in addition to the historical analysis on the data.
 <br/>
 • The data preprocessing and analysis is done using PySpark.<br/>
 • MongoDB is used for storing the processed data.<br/>